openflighthpc/flight-deploy/CONTRIBUTING.md

 ### Issue Reporting Disclaimer

-We want to improve the quality of Flight Deploy and good bug reports are welcome!
+We want to improve the quality of Flight Profile and good bug reports are welcome!
 However, our capacity is limited, thus we reserve the right to close or to not process bug reports with insufficient detail in favour of those which are very cleanly documented and easy to reproduce.
 Even though we would like to solve each well-documented issue, there is always the chance that it will not happen - remember:
-Flight Deploy is Open Source and comes without warranty.
+Flight Profile is Open Source and comes without warranty.

 Bug report analysis support is very welcome! (e.g. pre-analysis or proposing solutions)